About The Mens health clinic

-- Epididymal Cyst (very common, and can usually be diagnosed clinically without a scan)
+Epididymal Cyst (very common, and can usually be diagnosed clinically without a scan)

 	The rim around the head of the penis (the glans) may have small pink bumps called Penile Pearly Papules or ‘PPPs’ which doctors (annoyingly) call a ‘normal variation.’
 Men often don’t see it this way.
 PPPs may be treated on-demand by Dr Beatty with cryotherapy or electrocautery.
 You’ll need to make a long appointment.
 A penile block will ensure good anaesthesia.

 	Dermatological conditions of the male genitalia include Psoriasis, Dermatitis, Scabies, Balanitis (foreskin infection), molluscum, genital warts.
 Lichen Sclerosus and Lichen planus are important conditions to diagnose and treat.
-Around three quarters of these issues may be managed in-house whilst around a quarter require a referral to a sub-specialist.
+Around three quarters of these issues may be managed at the clinic whilst around a quarter require a referral to a Dermatologist.

 	Gynaecomastia is enlargement of the male breast tissue caused by excessive glandular tissue (True Gynaecomastia).